A traveller's guide to Vietnam's Buddhist Crisis of 1963 - Rusty Compass travel blog

 South Vietnam was run by the staunchly anti-communist US ally, President Ngo Dinh Diem.

 President Diem's regime had all the hallmarks of a family dynasty and was becoming increasingly tyrannical.
+His three brothers were important figures in his rule.

 The Ngo family story began in the former Nguyen Dynasty capital of Hue in central Vietnam and this is where the Buddhist Crisis began.